AdamSpannbauer/shiny-sql-airbnbandit/markdowns/clue-5.md

 We have intel that our perp stayed in a great spot for New Years Eve 2020 and couldn't help but leave a review.
 We also received a tip that they went by the false name "Amy" when leaving this review.

-Find the above described review in the `reviews` table, and then find the first character of the `name` of the associated listing as a clue.
+Find the above described review in the `reviews` table, and then find the first *character* of the `name` of the associated listing as a clue (spaces and symbols count as characters).

 Use the `listings` and `reviews` tables.